oornaque/neo4j-versioner-core/docs/index.md

 ## patch from

-This procedure is used in order to patch the current `State` of an existing Entity node, updating/creating the properties using the those one the given `State`, maintaining the oldest and untouched one.
-It will create a new `State` node, deleting the previous `CURRENT` relationship, creating a new one to the new created node with the current date (or the optional one, if given); then it update the last `HAS_STATE` relationship adding the current/given date as the `endDate` and creating a new `HAS_STATE` relationship with `startDate` as the current/given date.
+This procedure is used to patch the current `State` of an existing Entity node, updating/creating the properties using the those one the given `State`, maintaining the oldest and untouched one.
+It will create a new `State` node, deleting the previous `CURRENT` relationship, creating a new one to the new created node with the current date (or the optional one, if given); then it updates the last `HAS_STATE` relationship adding the current/given date as the `endDate` and creating a new `HAS_STATE` relationship with `startDate` as the current/given date.
 It will also create a new relationship between the new and the last `State` called `PREVIOUS`, with the old date as a property.
 If the given `State` is not related with the given Entity, an error will occur.` If a custom relationship exists between the current `State` and a `R` node, that relationship is kept on the updated `State` if useCurrentRel is set to `true`` otherwise it will use the given `State` one.